MagicPhase/AutoInflate/FIRMWARE/README.txt

 This ino file must be compiled and uploaded using the Arduino IDE with all relevant ESP32 libraries.

 This version (0.3v) only has the MS5837 pressure sensor enabled, and will not work with the MPS sensor yet.
-This also requires the MS5837 library found here. https://github.com/bluerobotics/BlueRobotics_MS5837_Library
+This also requires the MS5837 library found here. https://github.com/bluerobotics/BlueRobotics_MS5837_Library Copyright (c) 2015 BlueRobotics

 What works:
 All basic functions like timed inflation cycles work.
 This includes a one-time cycle "HUG" and a repeating timed cycle "PROFILE".